 In our opinion, GA4 is an underestimated and misunderstood solution.
 The reason behind it is simple, GA4 gives the opportunity to solve the needs and challenges of many more people than the one its ancestor could tackle.
 This brings confusion for marketers who are not finding back their usual and beloved report.
 On the other hand, most of those new data consumers don’t yet realize the tool’s full potential.

 At Human37 it is one of our missions to ensure every stakeholder properly understands the tool’s value and how it should be used.
 You want to know more about how we have helped dozens of brands grasping the full potential of GA4?
-Just drop us an email!
+Reach out!